godotengine/godot-docs/classes/class_raycast2d.rst

 |void| **add_exception**\ (\ node\: :ref:`CollisionObject2D<class_CollisionObject2D>`\ ) :ref:`🔗<class_RayCast2D_method_add_exception>`

-Adds a collision exception so the ray does not report collisions with the specified :ref:`CollisionObject2D<class_CollisionObject2D>` node.
+Adds a collision exception so the ray does not report collisions with the specified ``node``.

 .. rst-class:: classref-item-separator